zzhangjii/learning-library/workshops/bike-share-prediction/README.md

 ## Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.

+# Acquire Oracle Cloud Account and Sign-in

-## Step 1: Acquire an Oracle Cloud Trial or Workshop Account
+### Step 1: Acquire an Oracle Cloud Trial or Workshop Account
 - Bookmark this page for future reference.

 - Please click on the URL to create your <a class=“trial-link”  href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&SC=:ex:tb:::RC_NAMK190227P00084:PredictDemandML_ADW_HOL&pcode=NAMK190227P00084" target="trial">Free Account</a> and complete all the required steps.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.